Anastasoff/Telerik-Academy/Programming/CSharpPartTwo/09.TeamProject/TableTennis/README.txt

-## Team "Cruella de Vil"
+	Team "Cruella de Vil"

-	Dear gamers, Thank you for choosing our product- �Table tennis�.
+	Dear gamers, Thank you for choosing our product- "Table tennis".
 Such as one of the most popular games in the word, our virtual console game will provide to you high level emotions and entertainment.